Chart Color Schemes

 Educational outcomes in Corio fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 10.0%, significantly lower than the VIC average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 6.9%, followed by postgraduate qualifications (2.2%) and graduate diplomas (0.9%).
-Trade and technical skills are prominent, with 35.5% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.3% and certificates at 27.2%.
+The area's university qualification rate is 10.0%, significantly lower than Victoria's average of 33.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 6.9%, followed by postgraduate qualifications (2.2%) and graduate diplomas (0.9%).
+Vocational credentials are prominent, with 35.5% of residents aged 15+ holding them – advanced diplomas at 8.3% and certificates at 27.2%.

 Frequently Asked Questions - Education